MarcoliveiraV/marcoliveirav.github.io/_posts/2025-10-23-IOTConnect.md

 ### Conclusion
 This labs, using a simple exercise, explains how an application can become vulnerable by incorrectly configuring a broadcast receiver.
-With this broken access, a user does not need to be authenticated to perform privilege actions, in this case it was as simple as turning on devices, but it could be much much worse! :D
+With this broken access, a user does not need to be authenticated to perform privilege actions, in this case it was as simple as turning on devices, but it could be much much worse!